edunham/slides/humanhacking/index.rst

     :align: center
     :scale: 50%

-fit the pattern of contributors who've turned out to be useful

 .. note:: shows that you read the docs and that will make them very happy,
     especially the person who wrote the docs.